Donor Profile

 How is US ODA changing?

-ODA increased by 8% in 2022, mainly due to support to Ukraine as well as increased costs for in-donor refugees.
-US$6.6 billion of their funding went to in-donor refugee costs, equivalent to 12% of total ODA, a massive 340% increase from the US$1.5 billion allocated in 2021.
+ODA held nearly steady in 2023.
+US$6.2 billion of funding went to in-donor refugee costs, equivalent to 9.7% of total ODA, a slight decline from the previous year.
 Bilateral support to Ukraine accounted for an additional 16% of total ODA in 2022.
-The final enacted figure for FY2023 was US$61.7 billion (not including emergency funding), which represented a 6% increase over FY2022.
 In April 2024, Congress passed a US$95 billion national security emergency funding bill for Ukraine, Israel, Taiwan, and Gaza and other partners, of which US$26.8 billion is for economic and humanitarian assistance.

 The Biden administration’s March 2024 FY2025 budget request for the International Affairs Budget, released on March 12, 2024, was US$64.4 billion in discretionary funding (regular, non-emergency funding and base emergency funding).
 The final FY2024 enacted figure was US$60 billion, a US$3.7 billion (6%) cut from FY2023 levels.